applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/applications/biological-diversity.md

 **Step 4.** Find the next largest distance that could be used to define an *uncorrelated axis*.
 (This step can be labor-intensive to do by hand - usually you would compute all of the axes, along with correlation scores.
 I'll pick one for the demo, and we'll wrap up by looking at all of the axes.)

-Here is what steps 2 and 3 look like in python:
+Here is what steps 2 and 3 look like in Python:

 ```python
 >>> def compute_axis_values(dm, endpoint1, endpoint2):